 Free DAW’s Often Have Limited Functionality

 I guess this is a bit of a con, but this is something you have to expect.
-Not all free versions are limited, but you will find that some will limit the amount of tracks you can have and VST’s.
+Not all free versions are limited, but you will find that some will limit the number of tracks you can have and VST’s.

 The reason for this is simple: they want you to buy their full version.
 My opinion on this is to use the free DAW and get super familiar with it, then purchase it.
 At a certain point, if you’re becoming serious, you will want to own the full version.